 Local health experts use hospitalizations, ICU admissions, and ER visits as three of the key indicators as part of determining the COVID-19 Risk Level (color-coded risk) and corresponding guidelines for activities during our COVID-19 response.
-There were 189 COVID-19 patients in acute care in Dallas County for the period ending on March 24.
-The number of emergency room visits for COVID-19 like symptoms in Dallas County was 363 for the same time period, which represents around 14 percent of all emergency department visits in the county according to information reported to the North Central Texas Trauma Regional Advisory Council.
-Please be mindful of following CDC travel guidance (https://www.cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html) if you've recently returned from a trip.
+There were 190 COVID-19 patients in acute care in Dallas County for the period ending on March 29.
+The number of emergency room visits for COVID-19 like symptoms in Dallas County was 293 for the same time-period, which represents around 13 percent of all emergency department visits in the county according to information reported to the North Central Texas Trauma Regional Advisory Council.
 We remain concerned for additional waves due to a potential rise in variants and because community spread remains high creating an environment for cases to reignite, especially if compliance with personal actions such as masking and distancing decline.
-We encourage everyone to follow public health guidance, continue masking and avoid crowded and non-essential indoor settings.
-Updated UTSW forecasting reflects a leveling within their model with hospitalizations between 140-270 and daily case counts of 480 by April 8th.
-Modeling indicates if there are major changes to personal behaviors, such as not masking or social distancing, that we could reach or surpass previous surges in the next few months.
+We don't yet know the implications of Spring Break and other travel, and encourage everyone to continue taking all personal precautions recommended by the CDC and local public health experts, especially avoiding indoor gatherings.
+UTSW forecasting reflects a leveling within their model with hospitalizations between 100-160 and daily case counts of 350 by April 15th.
+Modeling indicates if there are major changes to personal behaviors, such as not masking or social distancing, that we could see a substantial surge.
 You can find additional information on risk-level monitoring data here.